Apollo: An Adaptive Parameter-wise Diagonal Quasi-Newton Method for Nonconvex Stochastic Optimization: Adaptive Parameter-Wise Diagonal Quasi-Newton

 \subsection{Quasi-Newton Methods with Diagonal Hessian Approximation}

-As discussed in \citet{bordes2009sgd}, designing an efficient stochastic quasi-Newton algorithm involves a careful trade-off between the sparsity of the approximation matrix $B_t$ and the quality of its approximation of the Hessian $H_t$, and diagonal approximation is a reasonable choice~\citep{becker1988improving}.
-If $B$ is chosen to be a diagonal matrix to satisfy the secant equation in \eqref{eq:secant}, one can obtain an updating formula similar to the SGD-QN algorithm~\citep{bordes2009sgd}.
+As discussed in \citet{bordes2009sgd}, designing an efficient stochastic quasi-Newton algorithm involves a careful trade-off between the sparsity of the approximation matrix $B_t$ and the quality of its approximation of the Hessian $H_t$, and diagonal approximation is a reasonable choice~\citep{becker1988improving,zhu1999quasi}.
+If $B$ is chosen to be a diagonal matrix satisfying \eqref{eq:secant}, one can obtain a formula similar to the SGD-QN algorithm~\citep{bordes2009sgd}.

 An alternative of the secant equation in the updating formula \eqref{eq:secant}, as first introduced by \citet{nazareth1995if}, is the weak secant equation~\citep{dennis1993sizing}: